input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/wasm_modules.md

 * Metadata which describes the module.
 * The compiled WASM Code itself, which MUST target the Hermes WASM Component Model API.
-* An Optional configuration json schema.
+* An Optional configuration JSON schema.
 * An Optional default configuration file.
-* An Optional settings json schema.
+* An Optional settings JSON schema.
-* And a required authors signature.
+* And a required author's signature.

 ![Diagram](images/wasm_component_module.d2)

 ## WASM Component Module Metadata

-Metadata for a module must conform to the hermes Module metadata Schema.
+Metadata for a module must conform to the Hermes Module metadata Schema.
 It holds information so that the Wasm module can be identified, including its source and license.
 The metadata is purely descriptive and does not contain any information related to the configuration of the module itself.